leeoniya/uFuzzy/README.md

 It might be best described as a more forgiving [String.indexOf()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/indexOf).
 Common use cases are list filtering, auto-complete/suggest, and title/name/description/filename/function searches.

-Each uFuzzy match must contain all alpha-numeric characters from the needle in the same sequence, so is likely a poor fit for applications like spellcheck or fulltext/document search.
+In its default configuration, each uFuzzy match must contain all alpha-numeric characters from the needle in the same sequence, so is likely a poor fit for applications like spellcheck or fulltext/document search.
 However, its speed leaves ample headroom to [match out-of-order terms](https://leeoniya.github.io/uFuzzy/demos/compare.html?libs=uFuzzy&outOfOrder&search=spac%20ca) by combining results from all permutations of the needle.
 When held _just right_, it can efficiently match against multiple object properties, too.